Icehawk78/FrozenCookies/README.md

 ## What's new?

+2022 Jun 16

+- Changed layout of Frozen Cookies menu so options are at the top
+- Removed not really working overflow for Frenzy Times

 2022 Jun 06

 - Prevent rebuy spam if autoGodz is enabled but there is no building limit set, and over 500 buildings are owned